 - Park staff will monitor and spot check usage, licenses, and compliance with dog park guidelines.
 Animal Control will ensure compliance with city ordinances.

 - Scoop the poop and keep the area clean.

 - License and immunize your dogs.
 A collar with proper identification should be worn by your dogs at all times.

-- Watch and keep an eye on your dogs.
+- Keep an eye on your dog(s).

 - Avoid dog fights.
 If a fight breaks out, pull the dogs apart from the back.

 - Honor the limit of four dogs per person.

 - Barking or uncontrollable dogs must be removed.